 What does a typical class look like?

-Classes include warm-up, a weekly skill focus, training rotations, coach observation, and a short mat chat.
-The weekly curriculum follows an 8-week cycle.
+Classes include warm-up, a skill focus, training rotations, coach observation, and a short mat chat.
+Coaches organize the curriculum behind the scenes so students get consistent training over time.

 What happens after Level 3?